 Wake up and smell the coffee with this beauty boost.

 What you will need: Ground coffee, oil — coconut and olive are both popular — and a jar with a lid.
 Depending on the recipe you use, you might also need coarse salt or sugar.

-How much it costs: A recipe that includes coffee, coconut oil and raw sugar will run you $5.32 for about 8 ounces of scrub when made with ingredients purchased from Amazon.
+How much it costs: A recipe that includes coffee, coconut oil and raw sugar will run you $5.32 for about 8 ounces of scrub when made with ingredients purchased from Amazon or even the Dollar Tree.
 You should be able to buy a jar for less than a dollar if you don’t already have one that you can use.

 How much you’ll save: The least expensive coffee scrubs sell for $14.49 for 8 ounces on Amazon.
 You’ll save half the cost when you make your own.